Provider Manual | Section 9

 San Mateo Health Commission

-- Delegates management of the QI Program to HPSM's Executive Director while retaining overall authority and responsibility for program implementation, continuity, and effectiveness.
+- Delegates management of the QI Program to HPSM's Chief Executive Officer while retaining overall authority and responsibility for program implementation, continuity, and effectiveness.

 - Monitors QIP strategies and activities outlined in HPSM's QI Program Annual Report/Evaluation and Work Plan, and at the time of any substantive revision.